Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 A line of work in QiML research, commenced by Sergioli et al. \cite{sergioli2018quantum} has explored a so-called “new approach” to QiML \cite{sergioli2020quantum} which explores supervised binary classification using quantum concepts.
 In \cite{sergioli2018quantum}, the authors developed a quantum-inspired version of the nearest mean classifier (QNMC).
 The NMC problem finds an average ‘centroid’ $u_i$ for each class $C_i$ in the training dataset:

 where $n_i$ is the number of data points belonging to the class $C_i$.
-New instances are assigned labels based on proximity to these centroids, using some distance metric.
+New instances are assigned labels based on proximity to these centroids.
+The normalized trace is used as the distance metric due to its ability to preserve the order of distances between arbitrary density patterns.
 The introduction of the quantum-inspired NMC (QNMC) stems from the observation that any real, two-feature pattern $x$ corresponds exactly with some quantum pure density operator $\rho$, obtained by the stereographic projection of $x$ onto the Bloch Sphere representation.
 From these encodings, the quantum centroid is defined as